 In short, no.

-The liver is perfectly equipped to remove toxins from the body with the need for a ‘cleanse’, as Vanessa explains:
+The liver is perfectly equipped to remove toxins from the body without the need for a ‘cleanse’, as Vanessa explains:

 ‘One of the liver’s jobs is to act as the body's ‘waste-purification plant’ – the liver neutralises and destroys dangerous drugs and poisons (or toxins).
 However, the idea of ‘liver cleansing’ or a ‘liver detox’ is misleading as usually any damage is carried out over a long period of time.’